dldc-packages/zendb/README.md

   [`better-sqlite3`](https://www.npmjs.com/package/better-sqlite3) available on
   [NPM](https://www.npmjs.com/package/@dldc/zendb-better-sqlite3)

-Those librairiers are quite simple, if your driver is not listed here, you can easily create your own driver by looking at the source code of the existing ones.
+Those libraries are quite simple; if your driver is not listed here, you can easily create your own driver by looking at the source code of the existing ones.